-As Utah's child welfare and legal communities work toward a fully-integrated child welfare system that is focused on best practices, we are united in our commitment of protecting children and strengthening families.
+As Utah's child-welfare and legal communities work toward a fully integrated child-welfare system that is focused on best practices, we are united in our commitment to protecting children and strengthening families.
 As such, we have come together to develop the following core principles that reflect our overarching goals of child safety, well-being, and permanency.